CMS365-PTY-LTD/EbaySharp/readme.md

 ![alt text](https://github.com/CMS365-PTY-LTD/EbaySharp/blob/main/EbaySharp/Screenshots/ru.png?raw=true)

 Copy the URL of the field "Your branded eBay Production Sign In (OAuth)" and open in a new browser in private mode and also save a copy of the URL for future use.
-Log in with your store user id and password and you will be redirected to the following page
+Log in with your store user ID and password and you will be redirected to the following page

 ![alt text](https://github.com/CMS365-PTY-LTD/EbaySharp/blob/main/EbaySharp/Screenshots/consent.png?raw=true)